M4he/Linux/Hardware/MacBookAir7,2.md

 - uses a **Broadcom BCM4360 43A0** chip
 - not supported by `brcmsmac`
 - needs `broadcom-sta` driver to work

-### Fix Broadcom STA for 4.9 backports kernel

-- if using the 4.9 bpo kernel, the DKMS variant of `broadcom-sta` will fail to build
-- **solution:** use the `broadcom-sta-dkms` package from Debian 9 (stretch): https://packages.debian.org/stretch/all/broadcom-sta-dkms/download

 ### Broadcom STA notes